Pascal Maitre: Career

 Maitre was born into a family of blacksmiths in the small village of Buzançais, France.
 He was gifted his first camera, a twins-lens Rolleiflex, by his Aunt and Uncle.
 His uncle was an American soldier that had been stationed at a nearby naval base during World War II.
-Later in life, he pursued an undergraduate degree in Psychology, but decided to discontinue his studies to learn more about and document France's Roma population.
+Later in life, Pascal Maitre pursued an undergraduate degree in Psychology, but decided to discontinue his studies to learn more about and document France's Roma population.

 After a short stint in serving the French army by working in the military's photo lab, Pascal Maitre truly began his career in photojournalism in 1979 with the Jeune Afrique magazine.
 Working for a publication that analyzed and published African news, in his first assignment he worked to cover the Moroccan war with the Polisario Front.

 In 1984, Maitre joined Gamma Agency, where he documented Afghanistan while their population was fighting against Soviet occupation.
 He then went on to co-found the photo agency Odyssey Images in 1989.
 Throughout the 90's and 00's, Maitre continued to document politics, religious traditions, cultures, environments, and conflicts around the Middle East and Africa, working in Afghanistan 1996, Mogadishu in 2002, and various countries in Africa throughout each year.

 From 1994 to 2018, Maitre was a member of Cosmos Agency.
 Maitre is currently represented by MYOP.